As mentioned in payment types section, you can set any payment type to act as a "credit payment" by leaving "Mark transactions as paid" unchecked.

 Filtering unpaid documents

-To track your open transactions and unpaid documents, simply select "Paid status" filter in documents view.
-You unpaid transactions will be displayed.
+To track your open transactions and unpaid documents, go to Management > Documents and use Paid status filter in documents view.
+Once you search for "Unpaid" document, your unpaid transactions will be listed.

 Mark transaction as paid